dervishe-/GenBerry/README.md

 # genBerry
 Sort of Gentoo stage 4 for RaspberryPi with several tools.

+UPDATE:

+* 30/07/2016: Enabling uart and serial console on rPi3 archive
+* 29/07/2016: Adding possibility to choose f2fs instead of ext4 for the root partition filesystem
+* 28/07/2016: The rPi 3 is supported
+* 03/07/2015: The two base images are up to date (with the last glibc) and there is a default user (genberry)

 This collection of scripts:
 * helpers
 * imagebuilder